The Nexus (professional wrestling): The New Nexus

-Tag team and dissolution

-The group's final members then functioned as a tag team with the New Nexus banner until August 1, 2011 and continued without the banner until August 22, 2011, when the group disbanded after a 14-month existence following a loss of the WWE Tag Team Championships to Kofi Kingston and Evan Bourne.
+Otunga and McGillicutty worked as a tag team with the New Nexus banner until August 1, 2011 and continued without the banner until August 22, 2011, when the group disbanded after they lost the WWE Tag Team Championship to Kofi Kingston and Evan Bourne.

 Independent circuit

-In April 2018, The Nexus reunited for Chikara King of Trios tournament as The Nexus Alliance, being represented by Tyrone Evans (Michael Tarver), Fred Rosser (Darren Young) and P. J. Black (Justin Gabriel).
+In April 2018, The Nexus reunited for Chikara King of Trios tournament as The Nexus Alliance, being represented by Tyrone Evans (Tarver), Fred Rosser (Young) and Black (Gabriel).

 Cancelled WWE return

-Darren Young stated that The Nexus were originally booked to return at WrestleMania 36.
-A year later a documentary about the Nexus was cancelled with Darren Young theorizing it was due to Daniel Bryan leaving WWE.
+Young stated that The Nexus were originally booked to return at WrestleMania 36.
+A year later, a documentary about The Nexus was cancelled with Young theorizing it was due to Bryan leaving WWE.